wp-plugins/adsense-click-fraud-monitoring/readme.txt

 == Description ==

-Get the premium version and with more features like email notification for only 12$: http://demo.clickfraud-monitoring.com/
+Get the premium version with email notification for only 12$: http://demo.clickfraud-monitoring.com/

-10 Percent discount with Coupon Code: <strong>10PERCENT</strong>
-(Only valid until 19th August.)

 Planned premium features: AdSense click stats including IP, URL of the clicked ad and size of the ad.
 (Will be realized if there are a minimum of 5 user who want it: